Olaide45/DSA-Project-/README.md

 # DSA-Project-
-this is where I started my portfolio building while working on my Data Analysis course project with Digital Skill Up Africa
+This is where I started my portfolio building while working on my Data Analysis course project with Digital Skill Up Africa.
+Using SQL, I worked on Kultra Mega Stores(KMS) Inventory and I would love to document my findings here.